If you get a letter saying that Big Bank has sold your debt to Snake & Weasel Debt Collectors you may be very worried.

 Is this legal?
 Why wasn’t I asked?

-The credit agreement you signed originally will have had a term that lets the lender to “assign his rights” to a third-party.
-This is usually described as a “sale”.
+When you borrowed the money or opened the account you agreed to the terms.
+In the small print have been a clause that said that the lender can “assign his rights” to a third-party.
+This is often described as a “sale”.

-When this sale happens, the terms and conditions of your debt remain the same, except that you now owe the money to the debt collector who has bought the debt.
+When a sale happens, everything about your debt – all the terms and conditions – remains the same, except that you now owe the money to the debt collector who has bought the debt, not the original creditor.

 How much was my debt sold for?